+In 2017 the City of Buffalo and BOPC restored the historic clay tile roof and improved pathways surrounding and leading to the shelter entrances in addition to installing wayfinding and interpretive signage.
+However, the interior facility remains unimproved and out of date with current ADA standards.
 Additionally, it is a priority of the city and BOPC to enhance seasonal restroom facilities with HVAC to increase year-round services and promote winter recreation.
-In 2018-2019 the BOPC conducted a community engagement process to establish park improvement priorities for the Buffalo Olmsted Parks System.
-Enhancement for the South Park Clubhouse was identified as a top investment priority for South Park, along with priorities for establishing the Arboretum.
+In 2018-2019 the BOPC conducted a community engagement process to establish park improvement priorities for the Buffalo Olmsted Parks System, enhancement for the Point of the Meadow Shelter interior was identified as a top investment priority for Delaware Park.

-Enduring the Covid-19 pandemic over the last 18 months has only increased the awareness on the importance of our parks, but also the importance of the design and configuration of public buildings for increased hygiene, and to limit the potential transference of germs.
-In providing safe and clean public restrooms, the South Park Clubhouse is now a high priority.
+Enduring the Covid-19 pandemic over the last 18 months has only increased awareness of the importance of our parks, but also the importance of the design and configuration of public buildings to increase hygiene and limit the potential transference of germs.
+Providing safe and clean public restrooms at the Point of the Meadow Shelter is a high priority.